 - All full-time, tenure-track faculty are eligible except faculty on phased retirement.

 - If you have not completed and filed an FRG report from your most recently completed grant you are automatically ineligible for a new FRG.

 - Faculty are encouraged to apply for external sources of funding.
 Outside grants will not reduce or increase the chances of receiving an FRG (except as an indication of well-received scholarship).

 - Faculty who receive "cost-share" funding as part of an external grant or who receive a University Professorship may not also receive an FRG award during the same academic year.

 - An FRG for reassigned time may be used in the same semester as other forms of reassigned time (e.g. for preceptorials or phased retirement) at your Chair’s discretion.

 - Preference will be given to the most meritorious proposals.
-However, when merit of proposals is considered equal, preference will be given to faculty whose proposals have not been funded within the past three years.
+However, when merit of proposals is considered equal, preference will be given to faculty whose proposals were funded least recently.

 - Maximum FRG: $7,020.